jacob-carlborg/dlp/readme.md

 ## Download

 For the latest release see: [releases/latest](https://github.com/jacob-carlborg/dlp/releases/latest).
-Pre-compiled binaries are available for macOS and Linux as 64 bit binaries and Windows as 32 and 64 bit binaries.
+Pre-compiled binaries are available for macOS, Linux and FreeBSD as 64 bit binaries and Windows as 32 and 64 bit binaries.
 The Linux binaries are completely statically linked and should work on all distros.
 The macOS binaries should work on macOS Mavericks (10.9) and later.
+The FreeBSD binaries are compiled for FreeBSD 12.

 ## Commands